 And I strongly encourage you to measure ingredients with a kitchen scale instead of volume measurements.

 I would keep these in an airtight container at room temperature for a day or so, or in the refrigerator for longer storage.

 I haven't tried freezing these, but I think they'd store well frozen if wrapped in plastic wrap and then in an airtight container.

 - Preheat oven to 325F (163C).

 - Mix protein powder, rice flour, baking powder, stevia, and nutmeg to combine.

 - Add almond milk and vanilla.
 Mix well.

-- Spoon into three large silicone muffin cups.
-Set aside.
+- Spoon into three silicone muffin cups.
+Place on cookie sheet and set aside.

-- Mix the stevia, cinnamon, and Brown Rice Powder to combine.
+- Mix the stevia, cinnamon, and brown rice flour to combine.

 - Add coconut oil.
 Mix well.